-COREQUISITE/PREREQUISITE: MDWF 2030 Labor & Birth or currently a CPM/RM
+PREREQUISITE: MDWF 2030 Labor & Birth (can be taken concurrently) or currently a CPM/RM

-This course provides instruction in understanding, preparing for and meeting the normal physiological and emotional changes that may occur postpartum period.
+This course provides instruction in understanding, preparing for and meeting the normal physiological and emotional changes that may occur in the postpartum period.
 It includes what to do in the first few hours after birth as well as providing excellent care and record keeping in the subsequent postpartum care visits.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.